-- Commit to the duration of the program (full time July 5 to August 13 plus advanced orientation)
+- Commit to the duration of the program (full time July 5 to August 13 with advanced orientation)

-- Lead a team of approximately 30 paid youth apprentices to create an advocacy campaign around a social justice topic from initial
+- Lead a team of approximately 15 paid youth apprentices through the mural creation process, from initial concept

 - Represent Creative Art Works in interactions with program partners and other stakeholders

 - Deliver accurate and timely documentation, including time sheets, site documentation, evaluations and assessments, etc.

 - Commit to the artistic process as a vehicle for youth development and embrace the role of mentor

 - Ensure youth and mural team follow COVID-19 safety protocol when on site

 - BA/BFA in Visual Arts, Arts Education, or a related field

 - Large-scale public art experience, specifically painting, and evidence of strong design skills